sanjaybora04/LicensePlateDetection/Readme.md

 ### Warnings:
 * Warnings are returned in form of a string
 * If there are no warnings, an empty string is returned
-* If there is a warning the message is returned in the "Warning" variable.
+* If there is a warning, the message is returned in the "Warning" variable.

 ### Sample Code: